What to Expect at Holy Wisdom Orthodox Church

 everyone to our Church.
 Because Orthodox Christianity is unfamiliar to

-well — we have written this to help you know what to expect.
+well! — we have written the following to help you know what to expect.

 Getting to the Church